Knights of the Zodiac (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on eight critics, indicating "generally unfavorable" reviews.

 Carlos Aguilar of the Los Angeles Times wrote, "That Bagiński's Knights of the Zodiac amounts to a well-intended disappointment doesn't mean it has zero merit as a work of entertainment, but it will neither satisfy the fandom's demands for a true-to-the-bone homage to their childhood favorite, nor will it transmit to outsiders why this tale of blind courage in the face of insurmountable odds has inspired such decades-long devotion."
 Courtney Lanning of the Arkansas Democrat-Gazette said, "The narrative and characters are swallowed by a storm of ill-conceived CGI and unfortunate writing, another title in the long list of live-action anime adaptations that should deter similar future attempts."

 IGN's Matt Donato gave the film a score of 4/10, calling it "a smorgasbord of unimpressive digital effects as Baginski struggles to recreate the feel of anime in live action (think Netflix's Cowboy Bebop show), boiling down Kurumada's vivid source material into a bland, loud, voiceless gruel with no substance."

 Eric Francisco of Inverse praised the film, saying that it was "secretly brilliant in its holistic understanding of what makes anime appealing as a medium."
 He added, "Melodramatic characters, impenetrable worldbuilding, and acrobatic choreography are all hallmarks to some of the best anime.
 Zodiac is faithful to these eccentricities, which most 'real' Hollywood movies overlook in favor of verisimilitude."
 Common Sense Media's Tara McNamara gave the film 3/5 stars, likening it to a mashup of Clash of the Titans and Flash Gordon and saying, "Like those two movies, Knights of the Zodiac is likely to get groans from jaded adults, but it has that same potential to strike a chord with young viewers taken in by the spectacle and the possibility."